-Time period covered: late twentieth century to 2003
+Time period covered: late 20th and early 21st century

 Principal interviewers: Elizabeth Hoyt Hannibal, Dianne Schindler

 Description: This collection includes interviews with five Somali women living in Lewiston, Maine in 2003.
 The interviews were conducted by Elizabeth Hoyt Hannibal and Dianne Schindler for a project for ANT 425 taught by Dr. James Moreira at the University of Maine.
 Included is a narrative of how Hannibal and Schindler set up the interviews with Fatuma Hussein, Azeb Hassan, Hawa Kahin, Kiih Issa, and Ayan Ismail.
 Interviews took place in Lewiston at Daryeelka, Inc., a resource for families that assists them in becoming economically independent and active participants in community life.
+Photographs were taken but there was no film in the camera.
 Also included in the collection is a paper by Caterina Anderson at the Margaret Chase Smith Center for Public Policy “The Somalis of Lewiston, Maine: A Policy Perspective” written on May 10, 2004.
 Also included is a small collection of current articles with maps from the World Wide Web about Somalia and about Somalis in Lewiston.

-3733 Fatuma Hussein, interviewed by Dianne Schindler on March 26, 2003 at the United Somali Women Office in Auburn, Maine.
-Hussein was a 25-year-old woman originally from Somalia who had been living in Lewiston for 2 years.
-Topics included food and cultural ways in Somali society; Hussein’s family and her education; food preparation; anchero; tea; spices; samosas; raising girls; cookies; beef; types of foods at celebrations; Qu’an; milk; chapati; American fast food; baby food.
-Ayan Ismail had a small part in the interview.
-Transcript: 24 pp
+3733 Fatuma Hussein and Ayan Ismail, interviewed by Dianne Schindler, March 26, 2003, at the United Somali Women Office, Auburn, Maine.
+Hussein, age 25 and who was originally from Somalia, talks about living in Lewiston for 2 years; food and cultural ways in Somali society; Hussein’s family and her education; food preparation; anchero; tea; spices; samosas; raising girls; cookies; beef; types of foods at celebrations; Qu’an; milk; chapati; American fast food; baby food.
+Ismail had a small part in the interview.
+Text: 24 pp. transcript.
+Recording: C 2650.

-3734 Azeb Hassan, Hawa Kahin, and Kiin Issa, interviewed by Dianne Schindler and Elizabeth Hoyt Hannibal on March 26, 2003 at Daryeelka Women and Children’s Advocacy in Lewiston, Maine.
-Topics included food ways and cultural dress of Somalis; Somali culture of hospitality and strong community relationships; rich tradition of Somali Muslim society.
-Transcript: 8 pp
+3734 Azeb Hassan, Hawa Kahin, and Kiin Issa, interviewed by Dianne Schindler and Elizabeth Hoyt Hannibal, March 26, 2003, at Daryeelka Women and Children’s Advocacy, Lewiston, Maine.
+Hassan, Kahin, and Issa talks about foodways and cultural dress of Somalis; Somali culture of hospitality and strong community relationships; rich tradition of Somali Muslim society.
+Text: 8 pp. transcript.
+Recording: C 2652.

-3735 Fatuma Hussein, interviewed by Elizabeth Hoyt Hannibal on March 26, 2003 in Hussein’s office in the Community Concepts building in Auburn, Maine.
-Hussein was the head of an organization called United Somali Women of Maine that helps Somali women adjust to living in nearly all-white Lewiston.
-Topics included importance of family support; hospitality of Somali people; marriage; refugee camps in Kenya; traditional dress; hijab; diraa; religious requirement to cover head; Somalis in Atlanta, Georgia; moving to Maine; wearing pants; shoes; flip-flops; Western clothing; challenges of skin color, religion, culture, language; fear of change.
-Transcript: 19 pp
+3735 Fatuma Hussein, interviewed by Elizabeth Hoyt Hannibal, March 26, 2003, Hussein’s office in the Community Concepts building, Auburn, Maine.
+Hussein talks about being the head of an organization called United Somali Women of Maine that helps Somali women adjust to living in nearly all-white Lewiston; importance of family support; hospitality of Somali people; marriage; refugee camps in Kenya; traditional dress; hijab; diraa; religious requirement to cover head; Somalis in Atlanta, Georgia; moving to Maine; wearing pants; shoes; flip-flops; Western clothing; challenges of skin color, religion, culture, language; fear of change.
+Text: 19 pp. transcript.
+Recording: C 2651.

-3736 Dianne Schindler.
-ANT 425 Fieldwork Project, Spring Semester, 2003.
-Paper describing Schindler’s collection of information about the foodways and food customs of Somali women in Lewiston for her course Oral History and Folklore Fieldwork at the University of Maine in Orono.
-Included is a narrative of how she prepared for the project, found informants, set up interviews, and recorded her information.
-10 pp
+3736 By Dianne Schindler for ANT 425, spring 2003.
+Paper deals with Schindler’s collection of information about the foodways and food customs of Somali women in Lewiston, also a narrative of how she prepared for the project, found informants, set up interviews, and recorded her information.
+Text: 10 pp. paper.